International Association of Meteorology and Atmospheric Sciences: IAMAS Management

-Bureau, guided by the IAMAS statutes, deals with the management of the organization.
-The Bureau is responsible to the Executive Committee.
-The President of IAMAS since 2019 is Joyce Penner, USA.
-Steve Ackerman, USA, is a current IAMAS-Secretary-General.
+A Bureau comprising the President, two Vice Presidents, and the Secretary General, guided by the IAMAS statutes, deals with the management of the organization.
+The President of IAMAS is Andrea Flossmann, France (2023-2027).
+Keith Alverson, Canada/USA, is the current IAMAS-Secretary-General (2023-2027).

 Early Career Scientist Medal Award

-IAMAS Early Career Scientist Medal Award was established in 2011, and is presented every two years, from the candidates nominated by the commissions of IAMAS.
-Lei Bi, from Department of Atmospheric Sciences School of Earth Sciences, Zhejiang University, was awarded the 2019 IAMAS Early Career Scientist Medal.
+The IAMAS Early Career Scientist Medal Award was established in 2011, and is presented every two years, to an awardee from candidates nominated by the commissions of IAMAS.